voltpop/vp-ansible/roles/bitwarden/README.md

 ------------

 The value `bitwarden` *must* appear in client.roles
+An Installation ID and Installation key must be obtained from https://bitwarden.com/host/

 This role requires the following values:
 * bitwarden.version
+* bitwarden.installation_id
+* bitwarden.installation_key

 and is designed to run on a dockerhost.